RRC General Grounds Rules

 No member of the Club may use any of the club grounds, buildings, or facilities for activity (such as syndication) which is conducted for personal gain or profit.

-Board permission is not required for members who offers services to one another including lessons, riding, maintenance, grooming, equine massage, hauling horses, hay, or sand, veterinarian, farrier services, cleaning, feeding or selling horses or equipment at a profit.
+Board permission is not required for members who offer services to one another including lessons, riding, maintenance, grooming, equine massage, hauling horses, hay, or sand, veterinarian, farrier services, cleaning, feeding or selling horses or equipment at a profit.

-9.0 SPECIAL EVENTS
+7.0 SPECIAL EVENTS

 The amount of the rental fee is established at the annual meeting of the club.

-10.0 THE TRACK
+8.0 THE TRACK

 A quarter-mile track encircles the arenas.
 To maintain this area, all motor vehicles are prohibited from driving or parking on the track.
-Please be considerate when galloping on the track and verify that others won't be unduly disturbed.

-11.0 USE OF THE WASH RACK
+9.0 USE OF THE WASH RACK

-• All members may use the wash rack.
+All members may use the wash rack.
 It is to be used expressly for bathing horses, and not as a hitching post for grooming.
 Horses are not to be left unattended at the wash rack.
 High demand for this facility during the spring and summer months means members should show consideration for others' needs.

-• Turn off the water and coil the hose out of the way before leaving the wash rack.
+Turn off the water and coil the hose out of the way before leaving the wash rack.

-• Members and guests using the wash rack are responsible for removing any manure left by their horses.
+Members and guests using the wash rack are responsible for removing any manure left by their horses.
 Manure should not be washed down the drain as this clogs the drain.

-• Deposit empty bottles and any other trash in the garbage can provided at the wash rack.
+Deposit empty bottles and any other trash in the garbage can provided at the wash rack.

-• Horses can be dried at the wash rack if they are watched and no one else is waiting.
+Horses can be dried at the wash rack if they are watched and no one else is waiting.

-• All members should help keep the drain cleaned out and free of horsehair, manure, weeds, and other debris.
+All members should help keep the drain cleaned out and free of horsehair, manure, weeds, and other debris.

-• In freezing weather, disconnect the hoses from the water hydrant and the water heater.
+In freezing weather, disconnect the hoses from the water hydrant and the water heater.
 Drain the hoses and the water heater (small valve at the bottom of the heater).

-12.0 HORSE-DRAWN CARTS
+10.0 HORSE-DRAWN CARTS

 The following safety precautions are strongly recommended for drivers of horse-drawn carts: